 Our program contains three movement courses.
 They teach that the body is a tool for ordinary and creative movement.
 Our students study relationship of self, other, and world.
 They build artistic vocabulary and intention.

-Movement Fundamentals I: Practices of Alignment and Function is an introductory movement course exploring vital integrative connections between somatic practice and performance preparation.
-The study and practice of dynamic alignment and embodied anatomy unfolds new relationships between physical function and expression.
+Movement Fundamentals I: Practices of Alignment and Function is an introductory movement course.
+It explores relationships between physical function and expression.
 No prerequisites.

-Movement Fundamentals II: Practices of Range & Efficiency An intermediate movement course building technical practice from basic somatic skills.
-This technique course supports awareness of individual movement patterns and sequences allowing for the development of new movement possibilities.
-This increased range and efficiency opens the door to new levels of creative expression in communication and performance.
+Movement Fundamentals II: Practices of Range & Efficiency is an intermediate course designed to deepen technical practice.
+This course refines individual movement patterns and sequences.
+Students study relationship with self, other, and environment.
 May be repeated twice.
-Prerequisite: Movement Fundamentals I or consent of instructor
+Prerequisite: Movement Fundamentals I or consent of instructor.

-Movement Fundamentals III: Practices of Vocabulary and Intention is an advanced movement course focusing on crystallizing performance skills through the development of individual movement versatility and invention.
-Technique practice builds from somatic skills and contemporary dance vocabulary through both technical phrasing and improvisational scoring.
-This depth of integrative practice prepares the mover to refine movement vocabulary and clarify movement intention.
+Movement Fundamentals III: Practices of Vocabulary and Intention is an advanced movement course.
+It focuses on solidifying performance skills.
+Students develop individual movement and creativity.
+Contemporary dance vocabulary builds through improvisation.
 May be repeated.
 Prerequisite: Movement Fundamentals II or consent of instructor

 Movement Fundamentals—Liberating Practices for the Dance Artist, copyright Jane Hawley, 2001.